 A quiet, English-style village green lined with terraced houses, Argyle Pl offers the sacred appeal of the Garrison Church and the more...

-Convict labourers excavated this canyonlike section of road clear through the sandstone ridge that gave the area its name.
+Convict labourers excavated this canyonlike section of road clear through the sandstone ridge that gave the Rocks its name.
 The work...

-Built in the 1850s, Sydney’s copper-domed, Italianate observatory squats atop Observatory Hill , overlooking Millers Point and the...
+Built in the 1850s, Sydney’s copper-domed, Italianate observatory squats atop pretty Observatory Hill , overlooking the harbour.
+Inside...